Raw Senate debate in fight to end voting bill filibuster

 McConnell, who led his party in doing away with the filibuster’s 60-vote threshold for Supreme Court nominees during Donald Trump’s presidency, warned off changing the rules again.

+Several members of the Congressional Black Caucus walked across the Capitol building for the proceedings.
+“We want this Senate to act today in a favorable way.
+But if it don’t, we ain’t giving up,” said Rep. James Clyburn, D-S.C., the highest-ranking Black member of Congress.

+Manchin did open the door to a more tailored package of voting law changes, including to the Electoral Count Act, which was tested during the Jan.
+6, 2021, insurrection at the Capitol, He said senators from both parties are working on that and it could draw Republican support.

-Republican Sen. Lisa Murkowksi said a bipartisan coalition of senators should work on the legislation, to ensure voter access, particularly in far-flung areas like her state of Alaska, and to shore up Americans’ faith in democracy.
+Sen. Lisa Murkowksi, R-Alaskas, said a bipartisan coalition should get together on the legislation, to ensure voter access, particularly in far-flung areas like her state, and to shore up Americans’ faith in democracy.

 “We don’t need, we do not need a repeat of 2020 when by all accounts our last president, having lost the election, sought to change the results,” said Murkowski.